Home » Posts tagged 'negative interest rates' (Page 6)

 The ECB – A Victim of its own Ignorance?

+The ECB – A Victim of its own Ignorance?
 “Rates will stay low, very low, for a long period of time and well past the horizon of our purchases,” Draghi declared.
-“From today’s perspective and taking into account the support of our measures to growth and inflation, we don’t anticipate that it will be necessary to reduce rates further.”
-The ECB cut its main interest rates to new record lows on Thursday as they continue to move into negative territory without a clue as how to reverse the trend.
+“From today’s perspective and taking into account the support of our measures to growth and inflation, we don’t anticipate that it will be necessary […]

 German bank that almost failed now being paid to borrow money

+German bank that almost failed now being paid to borrow money The 12.5 hours spent crossing the Pacific on Qantas flight 27 feels like going through a wormhole.
 The flight departs Sydney, Australia at 12:50pm and arrives to Santiago, Chile the same day at 11:20am.
-In other words, the plane lands 90 minutes before it departs.
+In other words, the plane lands 90 minutes before it […]

 Hillary’s Scary New Cash Tax